7 Best Kubernetes Observability Tools in 2026 (Tested & Compared)

 Differentiator(s):

-- 5-minute setup with zero-instrumentation via eBPF: Captures requests and queries across all pods without code changes, including third-party services.
+- 5-minute setup with eBPF auto-instrumentation: Captures requests, queries, service dependencies, and profiling data across pods without code changes.

-- AI SRE assistant: Root-cause analysis, automatic alert triage, AI-powered deployment verifications, and can generate fix PRs from runtime telemetry.
+- AI SRE workflows: Root-cause analysis, alert investigation, deployment verification, and fix suggestions from runtime telemetry and code context.

 Don't use if: